 In addition, there are some further requirements from various clinics and/or the intended parents.
 You have to be ready to deal with those requirements or find another agency.

-Summing up Facts about Egg Donation
+Summing up the Facts

 Bear in mind that egg donation is definitely not an endeavor that anyone can pursue, even if they have the noblest of intentions.
 You have to be willing to temporarily change your lifestyle and possibly your daily routine to accommodate the appointments with doctors, attorneys, and prospective parents.
 You have to understand that you need to be very responsible and disciplined about your commitment.
 Do not jeopardize your health and the well-being of everyone participating in the procedure.
 If you feel like you may not be able to deal with 3-4 months of abandoning your usual lifestyle, it’s okay.
 Just make sure that you realize it before you already discussed it with to the future parents.